 State Policy Network’s LaunchPad is an ecosystem where social and business entrepreneurs hone innovative solutions to address pressing problems related to human freedom and civil society in the states.
 A Brain Trust of transformative thinkers, like-minded innovators, and veteran entrepreneurs help create this ecosystem.

 We will invite up to 10 idea entrepreneurs to advance their projects at an exclusive, intensive two-day LaunchPad in-person event, where they will pitch their ideas to the Brain Trust.
-Projects selected for the LaunchPad in-person event will receive initial seed funding of $7,500.
+Projects selected for the LaunchPad in-person event will receive initial seed funding.

 Idea entrepreneurs who successfully complete the in-person event will be evaluated for potential advancement to the LaunchPad Incubator Plus.
-Projects that successfully complete the Incubator Plus are eligible for significant seed funding.
+Projects that successfully complete the Incubator Plus are eligible for significant seed funding and continued support.